-6.2 Who can authorize the use of covert surveillance?
+6.2 Who can authorise the use of covert surveillance?

-To give effect to RIPA, The Director of Corporate Services has been designated to authorise the use of directed surveillance and CHIS techniques in respect of external investigations and to sanction the use of such covert surveillance in respect of internal officer/Member investigations.
-This designation can be directly delegated to the Monitoring Officer Any RIPA authorisation must be approved by an order from a JP.
+To give effect to RIPA, the Chief Officer Governance (Monitoring Officer) has been designated to authorise the use of directed surveillance and CHIS techniques in respect of external investigations and to sanction the use of such covert surveillance in respect of internal officer/Member investigations.
+This designation can be directly delegated to the Deputy Monitoring Officer Any RIPA authorisation must be approved by an order from a JP.
 The JP will be provided with a copy of the authorisation, and with a partially completed judicial application/order form, which is available on the Council's intranet.
 Advice should be sought from Legal Services, who will contact the court to arrange the hearing date for the application.

-It should also be noted that in accordance with the relevant Regulations, the designation of the Director of Corporate Services to sanction the use of RIPA regulated covert surveillance extends upwards to the Chief Executive.
+It should also be noted that in accordance with the relevant Regulations, the designation of the Chief Officer Governance (Monitoring Officer) to sanction the use of RIPA regulated covert surveillance extends upwards to the Chief Executive.